 This is why we recommend you to have a head-shot that can make an impact.

 First of all think about your type: What you look like?
 And what you act like?
-What you want to audition for?
+What audition you want?

-If you don't know yet what kinds of roles might be for you, we would recommend you to start from two basic looks:
+If you don't know yet what types of roles might be for you, we would recommend you to start from two basic looks:

 For beginning, you will need a clean, simple head-shots, looking-at-the-camera head and shoulders image

 with minimal retouching to show potential agents and casting directors what you look like.

 If there is something we've missed and you don't see the answer to your question here,

 feel free to email your question on firstname.lastname@example.org